NIFTH To Hold Exhibition Of Rare Documents,books, Photographs Of Leaders - UrduPoint

 NIFTH To Hold Exhibition Of Rare Documents,books, Photographs Of Leaders

-National Institute of Folk and Traditional Heritage (NIFTH) will hold an exhibition of rare documents, books and photographs on founding father Quaid-e-Azam M.A.Jinnah and Shaheed-e-Millat Liaquat Ali Khan on Friday at Pakistan National Monument Museum

-ISLAMABAD, (UrduPoint / Pakistan Point News - 29th Sep, 2021 ) :National Institute of Folk and Traditional Heritage (NIFTH) will hold an exhibition of rare documents, books and photographs on founding father Quaid-e-Azam M.A.Jinnah and Shaheed-e-Millat Liaquat Ali Khan on Friday at Pakistan National Monument Museum.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 3rd Oct, 2021 ) :National Institute of Folk and Traditional Heritage (NIFTH) will hold exhibition of rare documents, books and photographs on founding father Quaid-e-Azam M.A.Jinnah and Shaheed-e-Millat Liaquat Ali Khan on Sunday at Pakistan National Monument Museum.

 The exhibition will be organized in collaboration with National Archives of Pakistan (NAP) and National library of Pakistan (NLP).